dgramirez/util/README.md

 `Build2 Installation Page: https://build2.org/install.xhtml#windows-msvc`

 ###### GCC 11 (devel)

+As of this writing, there will be a script (build.sh) which would attempt to build the project directly.
+This will change when either an official release of GCC releases version 11 or the Development build is able to compile with the flag `-fdirectives-only`.
+If anyone knows how to remove that flag from Build2 please e-mail me at dgramirez@protonmail.com and I will gladly un-strike the directions below.
+Until then, read over the script and if you feel comfortable that it won't expose your machine, execute it.

-As of typing this README.md, the GCC 10.2 will not be able to compile the project.
-Due to this, the user must build GCC Development Branch from source and link that to Build2 Installation.
+~~As of typing this README.md, the GCC 10.2 will not be able to compile the project.
+Due to this, the user must build GCC Development Branch from source and link that to Build2 Installation.~~

-Follow this Installation page below.
+~~Follow this Installation page below.~~
 `Build2 Installation Page: `

-Once you reach the install part of the command you must append one option:
+~~Once you reach the install part of the command you must append one option:~~
 `--cxx /path/to/g++`

-eg.
+~~eg.~~
 ```
 sh build2-install-0.13.0.sh --cxx /path/to/g++
 ```

-If Build2 fails due to not finding GLIBCXX_3.4.xx, this is because the ld command is looking at the default library path.
-Read the last paragraph of the Compiler Section (with GCC) to fix this issue.
+~~If Build2 fails due to not finding GLIBCXX_3.4.xx, this is because the ld command is looking at the default library path.
+Read the last paragraph of the Compiler Section (with GCC) to fix this issue.~~

 ## Modules